 - Carefully drop the rolled purity into the oil.
 Once the bottom part puffs up, turn the puri over to the other side.
 Fry for a minute until it turns golden brown.

-- Use a strainer to take away the purity and place it in absorbent sheets for few seconds.
+- Use a strainer to take away impurities and place it on absorbent sheets for few seconds.